henrybuilt/jcn/README.md

 }
 ```

-## app.jcn
+## app.jcon

 Components the primary focus of most front-end applications, but apps also have logic/helpers, assets, and dependencies.

-JCN is typically used in a larger app.jcn file that describes the entire app - metadata, dependencies, components, etc...
+JCON is typically used in a larger app.jcon file that describes the entire app - metadata, dependencies, components, etc...

-JCN files can be edited directly, but the core value in them is that they're easy to build tools around - so we recommend using a tool like Scaffolding to edit them.
+JCON files can be edited directly, but the core value in them is that they're easy to build tools around - so we recommend using a tool like Scaffolding to edit them.

-Typically JCN apps are run/deployed by generating code in the form an existing framework like React or Vue and executing it - meaning all of that framework's features are supported without performance costs.
+Typically JCON apps are run/deployed by generating code in the form an existing framework like React or Vue and executing it - meaning all of that framework's features are supported without performance costs.

 ```js
 {